brendenwest/it122/readme.rst

 Class Structure and Topics
 ####
-Course instruction will be fully online with Zoom conference for scheduled class times.
+Course instruction will be fully online with Zoom conference o Monday to review new material, answer questions, and resolve any issues with completing the homework.

+Throughout the week, students can reach out to me directly in the SCC tutoring Slack team with questions.

 Each week, we'll cover a new topic, building on the previous week's work.
-In general we will cover new material in Monday lectures and exercise what we learned in Wednesday lab.
 We will cover the following topics, although the order and precise list is subject to revision:

-- Node.js overview & installation, core modules, NPM
+- Node.js overview - core modules, http requests, callbacks, package management
 - Express application structures - routes, views, and static files
 - Advanced JS concepts - ES6, higher-order functions, asynchronous operations
 - Unit testing